 Article continues past the image.

-Once your eyes are open to how this all works on the instructor side, it's time to consider all the real factors that make or break how valuable guitar lessons would be for your situation.
+Once your eyes are open to how this all works on the instructor side, it's time to consider all the real factors that make or break whether guitar lessons are worth it for your situation.

 Let's start with this fact: